 What's the weather like in Spain in January?

 In January, Spain is quite cold and damp, with warmer temperatures in the south of the country and cooler weather in the north.
-If you visit Spain at this time of year you’ll need to pack a warm coat for the chilly evenings, along with a rain jacket in case of showers.
+If you plan your holidays to Spain at this time of year you’ll need to pack a warm coat for the chilly evenings, along with a rain jacket in case of showers.
 Although it’s too cold to relax on the beaches this month, it can be a good time of year to explore the country’s fascinating cities, visit historic sites and adventure through the countryside.

 In Madrid, January is quite cool with average temperatures of 6°C and highs of 10°C in the peak of the day.
 At night, temperatures in the Spanish capital dip to a chilly 1°C, so make sure you bring a winter coat at this time of year.
 In the south, temperatures are a little warmer with highs of 18°C and lows of 7°C in Malaga on the Costa del Sol.
 On the northern coast, Santander has an average temperature of 11°C in January.
 Depending on which part of the country you visit, 40 to 90mm of rain is expected during the month.